hipache/hipache/README.md

 ### 2. Configuration (config.json)

 Basic Hipache configuration is described in a json file.
-For example:
+For example, this is the configuration file for the `master` version of Hipache (i.e. under development, you should rather look at the documentation of the latest stable version you installed):

     {
         "server": {